 A Registered Retirement Savings Plan is a type of account available to Canadians to help them save for retirement.
 Each Canadian who earns income receives contribution room of up to 18% of your earned income from the previous year, reduced if you are a member of a defined benefit pension plan, that can be used at any time; it does not disappear if unused.
-If you earn about $151,000 per year or more, you can contribute the maximum yearly amount, which is $27,230 and generally increases by a few hundred dollars yearly.
-Just the act of contributing to the RRSP has benefits, and you can hold most types of publicly traded investments inside an RRSP, which has further advantages.
+If you earn about $162,300 per year or more, you can contribute the yearly maximum amount to your RRSP which as of 2022 is $29,210 and generally increases by a few hundred dollars yearly.
+The contribution itself yields benefits, and you can hold most types of publicly traded investments inside an RRSP, which has further advantages.

 These are the two main benefits of investing through an RRSP:

 - When you make a contribution, you get a tax deduction equal to the amount you contributed.
 So, if you contribute $10,000 to an RRSP, you reduce your income for that year by $10,000, and receive a reduction in taxes based on your tax rate – the higher your income, the bigger the reduction.

 - While the funds are in the RRSP, you do not pay any tax on capital gains, interest, or dividends.
 This is known as “tax-sheltering”.
 This allows the investments to grow more quickly, since the profits are not eaten up by taxes until the money is withdrawn.